 We were the first crew at Footscray Community Arts Centre to go out on our own, after earning respect for our luminous workshops and gigs in communities and schools.

 We were among the first to use hip-hop in theatre, and write plays about Vietnamese Australian and African Australian youth culture.

 Working with professional and emerging artists, we still bring ground-breaking productions to the west.
-Today there are two ways we play it:

 2015: Iago, a contemporary, fast paced exploration of gender identity and sexual politics in a rapidly changing world.